Kansas DUI/DWI Lawyerby Kansas Criminal Defense Lawyer Vincent Rivera

 Blood Alcohol Content (BAC) limit is set at 0.04% for commercial drivers.

-DUI / DWI are not always open and close cases Vincent Rivera can challenge the charges against you.
+DUI / DWI are not always open and closed cases Vincent Rivera can challenge the charges against you.

 Notable DUI / DWI Success

 “If you fail a SFST, you must be drunk” – During SFSTs client clearly told officers that he had medical problems which would prevent him from performing the tests.
 Officer’s didn’t care, and arrested him based on his performance, no breath test.
 Based on a letter from the client’s doctor, which said there is no way client could perform the tests.
 The State dismissed the felony, we plead to traffic infractions, unsupervised probation, and no jail time.

 “Still felony free” – During a felony DUI prelim, the State attempted to introduce a breath test result of .152.
 However, while the State was laying foundation, I asked to inspect the Officers certification, it turned out that the Officer was not certified to operate the Intoxilyzer 8000 at the time of the arrest.
 Eventually, we made a deal for misdemeanors.
 Client remains felony free.